mrrwa/SFR_Reader/README.md

 For more details, the original files received from Martin are in the library's **extras** folder.

-Details about the StaRFIshrail Reader boards can be found on the website: [here].(https://www.starfishrail.co.uk/sfrconnect).
+Details about the StaRFIshrail Reader boards are no longer available on the original website, as its offline now.
+However, the content is still available from: [The Internet Archive here](https://web.archive.org/web/20240226013748/https://www.starfishrail.co.uk/sfrconnect)